 |DAY 6||Muong Lay||Lan Anh 1||B,L,D||60km / 36mi||cycling|

 |DAY 12||Hanoi||B,L||60km / 36mi*||cycling|

 Arrive in Hanoi and enjoy the day at leisure.
 Our guide meets you at your hotel at 17:00hrs for a bike fit and briefing over dinner tonight.

 Day 2: Overnight train from Hanoi to Lao Cai

-Today, walk the busy streets of Hanoi visiting some of the cultural and historical highlights of Hanoi.
-Visit the Ho Chi Minh Mausoleum, One Pillar Pagoda, which was constructed nearly a millennium ago, and is delicately elevated in a pond.
-Also visit the Temple of Literature, dating back close to a thousand years, is a wonderfully preserved piece of ancient Vietnamese architecture and stands to honour the scholarly achievements of the country’s academics and philosophers.
-Continue exploring the area around Hoan Kiem (Sword) Lake, old quarter including Ngoc Son Temple, which sits perched on a little island in the lake.
+Today morning, walk the busy streets of Hanoi and visit some of the cultural and historical highlights of Hanoi; Ho Chi Minh Mausoleum, and One Pillar Pagoda, constructed nearly a millennium ago.
+Also, visit the Temple of Literature, dating back close to a thousand years, is a wonderfully preserved piece of ancient Vietnamese architecture and stands to honor the scholarly achievements of the country’s academics and philosophers.
+Continue exploring the area around Hoan Kiem (Sword) Lake, the old quarter including Ngoc Son Temple, which sits perched on a little island in the lake.